- My Page

 CONFLICT RESOLUTION CURRICULUM

-Sugar Creek Elementary is also introducing a new guidance unit/curriculum involving "conflict resolution".
-The Curriculum is called Kelso's Choice.
+In grades 1 & 2, lessons are also taught from a curriculum called Kelso's Choice.
 There is a link on the right side of this page to get more information on the Kelso's Choice Curriculum.
+This program teaches skills that can be used throughout a person's life to solve problems and conflicts.

 According to recent studies done on bullying, A recent study by Jeffrey found peers present in 85% of bullying episodes, but intervened in only 10%.
 Therefore, mobilizing bystander reaction is an important approach to preventing bullying.